-NU645 FNP 4a Management of Acute and Chronic Health Conditions in the Adult/Older Adult Prerequisite: NU635 3 Semester Credit Hours
+NU645 FNP 4a Management of Acute and Chronic Health Conditions in the Adult/Older Adult adult population.

-Focuses on the assessment, diagnosis, and management of common acute and chronic conditions in the adult/older adult population.
 Builds upon knowledge and critical thinking skills acquired in pathophysiology, pharmacology, and health assessment.
 Emphasis is on the development of risk assessment, management, consultation, and referral skills.
 Utilizes an evidence-based approach to acute and chronic health conditions within a culturally competent framework.